A Chronology Of Biotechnology’s Modern Era (1945-present)

 Final Thoughts

 The chronology of biotechnology’s modern era reveals a remarkable acceleration of discovery and application, particularly in the past two decades.
-What began as fundamental research into the nature of heredity has evolved into a sophisticated toolkit for manipulating life at the molecular level.
-The progression from understanding DNA’s structure to editing genomes with precision, from producing the first recombinant proteins to creating synthetic organisms, demonstrates humanity’s growing mastery over biological systems.
+What began as fundamental research into the nature of heredity has evolved into a sophisticated toolkit for manipulating life at the molecular level, and the progression from understanding DNA’s structure to editing genomes with precision, and from producing the first recombinant proteins to creating synthetic organisms, demonstrates humanity’s growing mastery over biological systems.
+Yet, we continue to be human – in the end, the future of biotechnology will likely be shaped by what we can do, not what we should do.

 Thanks for reading!